 Supermarkets are lined with a diverse set of options when it comes to energy bars.
 They’re convenient, delicious, and seem perfect when you don’t have the time to sit down for lunch.
 But, most energy bars are highly processed mix of protein powders, artificial sweeteners, preservatives, and synthetic ingredients.

 Most bars also taste incredibly sweet because they have high-fructose corn syrup, corn syrup, or sucrose added to them.
 These ingredients cause blood sugar imbalances and weight gain.
-This is why most studies
+This is why most studies have concluded that there really isn’t much of a difference between a bar of chocolate and an energy bar.
+Instead, make your own at home or look at the ingredients list to find the healthiest alternatives.19 20

 A good rule book when it comes to eating healthy is to look at the ingredients list when you buy something.
 By keeping a track of your calorie intake and where most of your calories come from, you’re sure to lose weight and reach your goals quickly.